vivachu/slate/source/includes/_images.md

 ```

-This endpoint creates the EntryFee object and charges the user the fee in goldCoins.
-The user's goldBalance is returned after deducting the fee.
+This endpoint creates the EntryFee object and charges the user the fee in feeType.
+The user's gold and silver balance is returned after deducting the fee.

 ### HTTP Request